Reading now: Industrial truck license: Step by step - everything you need to know

 • Working in confined spaces

-The duration of the training depends on group size, prior experience, and the type of equipment.
-As a guideline, basic qualification (Level 1) typically comprises at least 20 to 32 learning units (one learning unit = 45 minutes) and is often completed in 1 to 3 days in practice.
+The duration of the training depends on group size, prior experience, and equipment type.
+As a guideline: Basic qualification (Level 1) typically comprises at least 20 to 32 learning units (one learning unit = 45 minutes) and is often completed in 1 to 3 days in practice.

 • Common practice: 2 days as a compact standard (theory + practice + exams)

-• For small groups/with prior knowledge: sometimes faster, but content and exams must be fully covered.
+• For small groups/prior knowledge: sometimes faster, but content and exams must be fully covered

-• For complex operations: Additional training and briefings extend the overall qualification.
+• For complex operations: additional training and instruction extend the overall qualification

-To participate in the forklift license training, you must meet the following requirements:
+To participate in forklift license training, you must meet the following requirements:

 • At least 18 years old